LorenzoStucchi/SEN-ET_automatization/README.md

 The test that everything is working will be the download of the ERA5 Data in the next step.

-It is neeed for Windows computer also to install the Git Bash terminal that is is provided with the installation of [Git](https://git-scm.com/downloads).
+It is also needed for Windows computers to install the Git Bash terminal provided with the installation of [Git](https://git-scm.com/downloads).

 ## Data download
 ### ECMWF Reanalysis v5 (ERA5) Data